+YM 495

-YM 495 Youth Ministry Internship
+Youth Ministry Internship

-A practicum occurring near the end of Youth Ministry studies in which the student works with a full-time youth minister in a congregational setting as an observer/participant using skills and knowledge gained in the classroom.
+A practicum occurring near the end of Youth Ministry studies in which the student works with a full-time youth a congregational setting in observer/participant using skills and knowledge gained in the classroom.
 The study will culminate with a definitive folio of his or her experience.